themarcusaurelius/trailToad/README.md

 ### 10. Run the front-end and back-end together.

 We can now run the front-end and back-end simultaneously.
-We are using an NPM package previously installed called <b>concurrently</b> to do this.
-We have also added the back-end path: http://localhost:5000 to our front-end as a proxy in order to allow communication between both.
+We are using an NPM package called <b>concurrently</b> to do this.
+We have also added the back-end path: http://localhost:5000 to our front-end as a proxy in order to allow communication between both servers.
 In the root directory run the following command:

 ```
 npm run dev
 ```

+This will run <b>Express.js</b> server and <b>React.js</b> server at the same time.

 <p align="center">
     <img src="https://imgur.com/VBWOpCw.png">